Procyon-b/userCSS-userScript/README.md

 I have added the possibility to use a fork of the list.
 It generates the same filters plus a few more.

-## Here are the available versions:
+## Here are the versions available:

 | search engine | hidden | opacity | images placeholder |
 |---|---|---|---|